ant512/Woopsi/Readme.txt

   - Copy the "libwoopsi" source folder into your SDL project;
   - Copy the contents of the "sdl" folder from this archive into your copy of the "libwoopsi/src" folder.

-  To use the FreeType integration of Woopsi with SDL, you will need to download, compile and install FreeType for your chosen platform.
-See the "Credits and Acknowledgements" section below for the URL.

-  If you do not want to download FreeType, or cannot compile it for your platform (I confess that I have not tried this), delete any .h and .cpp files from the libwoopsi/src and libwoopsi/include folders that begin with the word "freetype".
-This will prevent you from using TTF/OTF/etc fonts, but will allow you to develop the core of your GUI using SDL.

   Note that you should not use the Woopsi makefiles, as these are only relevant to DS builds of Woopsi.